arinoch/MircSpeech/README.md

 INSTALLING

 To install mircspeech, click on mircspeechinstaller.exe and follow the directions.
+If you haven't installed this program before, it may tell you it's missing MSWINSCK.OCX.
+You can download it from this repository, as I have absolutely no idea where else you can get it in 2026.

 SETUP